Weighing the Pros and Cons of an EPDM Rubber Roof

 Where are EPDM Roofing Systems Used?

 EPDM is used on roofs with a slope of 2:12 or less – that’s two vertical units for every 12 horizontal units, or two inches of slope for every foot of length.
-Unlike most roofing systems, correctly installed EPDM is completely waterproof, so it’s a great choice for roofing that can’t depend on a steep slope for runoff.
-This roofing can be combined with more decorative roofing options for visible sections of the building.

 The average lifespan of an EPDM rubber roof is between 25 and 30 years with regular maintenance.
 Of course, your experience may vary, depending on the quality of the installation and your local weather.
-The average cost of a large commercial roof is around $6-$12 per square foot, including materials, installation and removal of old roofing material.
+The average cost of a large commercial roof is around $6-$12 per square foot, including materials, installation, and removal of old roofing material.

 While EPDM has low puncture resistance, problems can be mitigated by using thicker roofing sheets and adding ballast to create a protective layer.